 - I. If Notice is given, the Title IX Coordinator seeks to determine if the Complainant wishes to make a Formal Complaint, explains the process to do so, and provides assistance with filing, if desired. - II.
 If a Formal Complaint is received, the Title IX Coordinator assesses its sufficiency and works with the Complainant to make sure it is correctly completed. - III.
-At the time of filing a Formal Complaint, a Complainant must be participating in or attempting to participate in 3 the education program or activity of the University. - IV.
-The Title IX Coordinator reaches out to the Complainant to assess and offer supportive measures, (which may also have already been offered or provided prior to the filing of a Formal Complaint).
+At the time of filing a Formal Complaint, a Complainant must be participating in or attempting to participate in3 the education program or activity of the University.

-2 If circumstances require, the Vice President of Student Affairs or Title IX Coordinator will designate another person to oversee the process below should an allegation be made about the Coordinator or the Coordinator be otherwise unavailable or unable to fulfill their duties.
+&lt;sup>2 If circumstances require, the Vice President of Student Affairs or Title IX Coordinator will designate another person to oversee the process below should an allegation be made about the Coordinator or the Coordinator be otherwise unavailable or unable to fulfill their duties.